 Barry Simmons here.
 That’s me on the left with my friend Milton.
 More on him in a minute.
 I should preface this story with saying up-front that, as a general rule, I’m much more comfortable telling other people’s stories – it’s been my bread and butter now for twenty years – but whenever I make new acquaintances the question always turns to how or why I started Stonecastle, so it’s probably time for me to get the story straight.
 So here goes.

-First thing: I never set out to start a company
+First thing: I never planned to start a video content agency

 If I had, I would’ve taken at least one business class in college.
 Instead, I went to school for journalism at The University of Missouri.
 I envisioned myself as a hard-nosed newspaper reporter and romanticized about working sources and scooping the competition.
 That is, until I realized two things: one, I’m actually not very good at investigative journalism and two, I’m really drawn to moving images.
 So I graduated instead as a television reporter and took a job at a TV station in Shreveport, Louisiana.

 I worked in the business for seven years, most of it as a reporter for the CBS affiliate in Nashville, when I came to terms with two more realities: one, I hate public speaking and two, I hate covering car wrecks and bad weather even more.
 This pretty much disqualified me from any advancement or happiness in local television, so as I neared thirty years old, I found myself in a super-deep funk.

 Quick aside here: I did have one thing going for me, which is that I had a knack for winning awards for my stories.
 It was my writing, mind you, certainly not my presence on-air.
 This video below is what we in the biz call a “montage,” which reporters put together along with their resumes to demonstrate their ability to to walk and talk at the same time.
 This kills me, but I will share mine.
 Just keep in mind, this was my good stuff.